 After CS became a department separate from the Math department, we redesigned our course numbering system (e.g. 117 became 111, and 127 became 201).
 At the same time, we began using Python in CS 111.
 In Winter 2008, we began using Python in CS 201, and then switched back to Java in CS 201 in 2012.

 I'm moderately happy with the look of the pages since Fall 2014, and the pre-2006 pages have a certain Spartan acceptability about them.
-But for Fall 2006 through Spring 2014, I request your forgiveness.
+But for the horrific appearance of Fall 2006 through Spring 2014, I request your forgiveness.

 I had no web pages for my courses until Fall 1995.
 Here's a list of courses I taught at Carleton between 1991 and 1995 before I started building web pages.